 Big Island Restaurant Reviews

 Though the larger, gourmet restaurants (especially those at the resorts) tend to be very pricey, there are still ono grindz (Hawaiian slang for tasty local food) to be found at budget prices throughout the island, from greasy plate lunch specials to reasonably priced organic fare at a number of cafés and health food markets.
-Less populated areas like Kau, the Hamakua Coast, and Puna offer limited choices for dinner, but usually at least one or two spots that do a decent plate lunch, and a handful of excellent bakeries.
+Less populated areas like Kau, the Hamakua Coast, and Puna offer limited choices for dinner, but there are usually at least one or two spots that have a decent plate lunch or surprisingly good food.

 Browse Big Island Restaurants

 - American: Hawaiian